mackenziebishop/assignment2-bishop/README.md

 # Name: Mackenzie Bishop
 ## Favorite place to buy food: Casa Grande
 Casa Grande is a Mexican restaurant in my home town.
 It's located off of our town square and is a family-owned business.
 Next door to it is the **Jackson Cafe**, which houses apartments above a small cafe that is one of the main hangout spots in town.
 On the other side, a German bistro, **Beethoven's**, is one of the oldest restaurants the town has.
+---
+## Directions from KCI
+The closest airport to Casa Grande is Kansas City International Airport.
+Directions on how to get to the restaurant are posted below:

+- Get on I-29 S/US-71 S in May Township from NW 120th St

+- Follow I-29 S/US-71 S, I-635 S and I-35 S to KS-7 S/US-169 S/S Harrison St/S Woodland St in Olathe.
+Take exit 215 from I-35 S

+- Continue on KS-7 S/US-169 S. Drive to W Peoria St in Paola